JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 >The next snake game I worked on was Crate Snake.
 At the time, I was experimenting a lot with different movement mechanics, one of which was screen wrapping.
 The idea was to have the character's length restrict movement but have the screen wrapping compensate by allowing more ways to avoid getting stuck.
 I was unhappy with the result and I actually abandoned the project for a while despite it being almost done.
 I released it almost 6 months later for the Finally Finish Something jam nearly unchanged.
 > -Steven

-These three games above were made by Steven Miller, whose best game I think is [Vampire Garden](https://steven-miller.itch.io/vampire-garden), a fantastic, deep puzzle game that has nothing to do with snakes.
+These three games above were made by Steven Miller, whose best games I think are [Vampire Garden](https://steven-miller.itch.io/vampire-garden) (a fantastic, deep puzzle game that has nothing to do with snakes) and Shackle which you will find lower down.
 He also made another game called Snake Blocks that I am not reviewing only because he has a major overhaul planned.
 I expect it will be very good!

 -----